The 16:8 diet plan involves intermittent fasting, and celebrities like Jennifer Aniston and Hugh Jackman have reportedly given it a thumbs up.

 Clinical nutritionist Suzie Sawyer says this style of eating is very different to most of the other diets out there, and that's why it works.
 "Intermittent fasting works by increasing the period when your body has burned through the calories eaten during your last meal and begins burning fat," she explains.
 "If you are someone who eats three meals a day, plus snacks, and you don't exercise much, then every time you eat, you are running on those calories and not burning your fat stores."

-The 16:8 diet is a form of intermittent fasting where you break the day into two parts: a 16-hour fasting period and an 8-hour period where you consume all your calories - hence why it is also known as the '8-hour diet (opens in new tab)'.
+The 16:8 diet is a form of intermittent fasting where you break the day into two parts: a 16-hour fasting period and an eight-hour period where you consume all your calories - hence why it is also known as the 'eight-hour diet'.

 How does the 16:8 diet work?